PSSA-SDAC/sdac/README.md

 SDAC workshops are designed to provide hands-on experience in data analysis using R and Python – covering various topics from research methods to machine learning.

 ## Drop-in Codings Days:
-Drop-in Data Days are randomly scheduled days dedicated to learning to code and playing with data.
-These sessions provide an informal environment for students to work on personal projects, seek help, and collaborate with peers.
+Randomly scheduled, informal environment dedicated to learning to code, playing with data, and collaborating with peers.

 ## Stats & Coding Helpline:
 Accessible via the Committee GitHub Pages (forthcoming).
 Students can request help with specific problems and be connected with an upper-year student or committee member who can assist them.